 That the mechanical architecture influences vehicle dynamics functions is rather obvious.
 However, it is noteworthy that also the electronic architecture also is very important for the vehicle dynamics, through all electronic sensors, actuators and control algorithms.
 One example of this importance is the ABS control of the friction brake actuators.
-Architectures for functions are therefore motivated, see Section 1.5.10.1.
+Architectures for functions are therefore motivated, see Section 1.5.10.2.

-1.5.10.1 Reference architecture of vehicle functionality
+1.5.10.1 Subsystems